 The accompanying consolidated condensed financial statements have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (SEC).
 Certain information and disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) have been condensed or omitted pursuant to such rules and regulations.
 It is suggested that these consolidated condensed financial statements be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's most recent Annual Report on Form 10-K. The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the Company's consolidated condensed financial statements and accompanying notes.
-Due to the coronavirus (COVID-19) global pandemic, the global economy and financial markets have been volatile, have contributed to disruptions in global supply chains and labor shortages, and there is a significant amount of uncertainty about the length and severity of the consequences caused by the on-going pandemic.
+Due, in part, to the on-going coronavirus (COVID-19) global pandemic, the global economy and financial markets have been volatile, and the pandemic has contributed to disruptions in global supply chains and labor shortages and high inflation, and there is a significant amount of uncertainty about the length and severity of the consequences caused by the ongoing pandemic.
 The Company has considered information available to it as of the date of issuance of these financial statements and is not aware of any specific events or circumstances that would require an update to its estimates or judgments, or a revision to the carrying value of its assets or liabilities.
 Actual results could differ materially from those estimates.
 The Company uses a 52/53 week fiscal calendar with the fourth quarter ending on the Monday nearest December 31.
-Fiscal 2021 ending on January 3, 2022 will be a 53-week year with the additional week included in the fourth quarter.
-Fiscal 2020 was a 52-week year.